idvorkin/idvorkin.github.io/_d/depression.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/noun-depression.png
 ---

-In depression you don't think that you've put on a gray veil and are seeing the world through the haze of a bad mood.
-You think that the veil has been taken away, the veil of happiness, and that now you're seeing truly.
+When you're depressed you don't think you've put on a gray veil - seeing the world through the haze of a bad mood.
+You think that a veil has been taken away.
+The veil of happiness, and you believe you're seeing the world as it truly is: alone, petrifying, and painful.
 But the truth lies.
-Depressed people will say, "No one loves me."
-And you say, "I love you, your wife loves you, your mother loves you."
-You can answer that one pretty readily, at least for most people.
-But people who are depressed will also say, "No matter what we do, we're all just going to die in the end."
-To which you have to say, "That's true, but I think we should focus right now on what to have for breakfast."
+The depressed say "No one loves me."
+And you say, "I love you, your wife loves you, your mother loves you." and the depressed ignore you.
+The depressed will continue, "None of this matters, we're just going to die in the end."
+To which you have to say, "That's true, but I think right now should focus on what to have for breakfast."

-_(Quoted from Andrew Solomon's superb TED talk, as are many parts of this post)_
+_(Quotes butchured from Andrew Solomon's superb TED talk, as are many parts of this post)_

 Unless you've experienced depression, you can't understand it.
 Even having experienced depression, I doubt you'll have the words to describe, let alone discuss depression.
 Andrew Solomon's TED talk is gripping, depressing, funny, hopeful, and insightful.
 If you' have a reason to read this post, you need to watch the video.
 It's worth the full 30 minutes.